robert17/iotf-rtd/docs/reference/concepts.rst

 **devices**.
 Only applications can send commands, which must be issued to specific devices.

-The device must determines which action to take on receipt of any given command, and even controls which commands it will subscribe to in the first place.
-It is possible to design your device that it will listen for any command, or to simply subscribe to a set of specific commands.
+The device must determine which action to take on receipt of any given command, and even controls which commands it will subscribe to in the first place.
+It is possible to design your device to listen for any command, or to simply subscribe to a set of specific commands.